 Often the first piece of an applicant’s portfolio read by recruiters, the cover letter continues to hold its place as an essential item in any job seeker’s professional toolkit.

-A cover letter can also help draw attention to any career gaps on your resume by giving you the opportunity to explain reasons for the hiatus, rather than face the risk of prospective employers making assumptions, based on your resume alone.
+- Explain any career gaps on your resume by giving the opportunity to yourself to explain reasons for the hiatus, rather than face the risk of prospective employers making assumptions, based on your resume alone.

 When it comes to the writing style, the aim must be to engage the reader and entice them to continue reading and to ultimately want to meet with you.
 Also, always remember to go over the fine details before you submit your documents to catch any mistakes or make amendments and avoid an inevitable one-way trip from the recruiter’s inbox to their Archives folder.From personal experience, there is nothing more disheartening than seeing the name of another company on a cover letter; on the one hand, while we can completely understand the pressure faced by job seekers in trying to compete in today’s market, this unfortunate but very noticeable indication of the candidate’s attention to detail is very difficult for any recruiter to ignore.

 At Maple Road, we use our experience in recruiting for various roles to help create personalized cover letters and resumes, which sets our clients apart from the competition; combine this with our Interview Prep service, and you will be prepared to face any interview with confidence!